Running into 4010 errors or mismatched artwork and need to clear out your matched and uploaded songs? Here's how to go about doing it.

-Before you go about doing this, make absolutely sure you have a hard-copy backup of your music library on at least one of your Macs: You don't want to delete your iCloud library and accidentally end up without songs you've uploaded, purchased, or matched.
+Before you go about doing this, make absolutely sure you have a hard copy backup of your music library on at least one of your Macs: You don't want to reset your iCloud library and end up without songs you've uploaded, purchased, or matched.

 How to reset your iCloud Music Library